 1. Determine which fan has failed using IPMI, or if necessary, open the chassis while the system is running.
 Never run the server for long without the chassis cover.
 2. Power remove power from the system as described in Section 3.1.
-3. Detach the fan wiring then grasp the failed fan unit and lift it out of the chassis.
-4. Push the new fan into the housing making sure the arrows on the top of the fan, indicating air direction, point in the same direction as the arrows on the other fans.
-5. Reconnect the fan wires to the same chassis fan headers.
-6. Power up the system and check that the fan is working properly and that the LED on the control panel has turned off.
+3. Detach the fan cable from the motherboard.
+4. Lift the fan housing and the two fans inside it up and out of the chassis.
+Gently pull upward to remove a failed fan from the housing.
+5. Push the new fan into the housing making sure the arrows on the top of the fan, indicating air direction, point in the same direction as the arrows on the other fans.
+6. Reconnect the fan cables to the same chassis fan headers.
+7. Power up the system and check that the fan is working properly and that the LED on the control panel has turned off.
 Finish by replacing the chassis cover.